New NYT CEO: BBC sex scandal doesn't alter Times support

 The BBC has been rocked by accusations of sexual abuse involving a former TV host, the late Jimmy Savile, and claims it had covered up his alleged crimes and dropped its own news expose while Thompson was in charge.

-The furor prompted Margaret Sullivan, public editor of the New York Times, to question whether Thompson was now fit to take up the role of president and chief executive of the respected American company.
+The furor prompted Margaret Sullivan, public editor of the New York Times (NYT.N), to question whether Thompson was now fit to take up the role of president and chief executive of the respected American company.

 A New York Times spokesman said on Wednesday that Thompson would join the company as president and chief executive the week of November 12.